RunVid/vllm-AgentASR/deploy/README.md

 sudo systemctl restart nginx
 ```

-### Step 4: Warm Up the Services
+### Step 5: Warm Up the Services

-After the containers are running, it is recommended to run the warmup script.
-This script sends a dummy request to each container, which triggers the one-time compilation of the model's GPU kernels.
-This prevents the first real user request from experiencing a "cold start" delay.
+After the containers are running, run the warmup script to prevent a "cold start" delay for the first user.

 **Command (run from the project root `vllm-AgentASR/`):**
 ```bash
 bash deploy/warmup.sh
 ```

-### Step 5: Verify the Service
+### Step 6: Verify the Service

 1.  **Check Running Containers**:
     ```bash
     docker ps
     ```
-    You should see all your configured containers running (e.g., `vllm-agent-asr-prod-gpu0-1`, etc.).

 2.  **Send a Test Request**:
     Use a `curl` command to send a test audio file.
 Remember to replace `YOUR_SERVER_IP` and the file path.